mwinkler/TonieBox.CreativeManager/Readme.md

-# TonieBox Switcher
+# TonieBox Creative Manager

 - C# Api to access tonie cloud
-- Web frontend to switch content of your creative tonies
+- Web frontend to manage content of your creative tonies

 ## Local setup